There’s really only one thing about seeking out the best technology stocks that stays the same year in and year out:

 In an age of persistent cybersecurity and hacking concerns, Palo Alto Networks (PANW) stands out as a company with both a reliable customer base as well as the near certainty of increased revenue coming its way across the coming years.

-But investors will have to deal with short-term turbulence as the cybersecurity darling makes a massive change to the way it does business.
+But investors might have to deal with short-term turbulence as the cybersecurity darling makes a massive change to the way it does business.

 Palo Alto is migrating to a security platform approach, and it’s banking on comped services to attract customers to it.
 That, as well as a slowdown in business with the federal government, led the company to lower full-year billings and revenue guidance at the start of last year, which tanked shares, shaking out at least a few bulls in the process.
-But PANW recovered throughout the rest of 2024, and is sitting on gains in 2025 despite an up-and-down year.
-And by and large, pros remain bullish on PANW’s longer-term prospects.
+But PANW recovered throughout the rest of 2024, and while 2025 has been up and down, the stock is sitting on decent gains heading into the year’s second half.

-To that point, a couple months later, Palo Alto announced it would acquire privately held Protect AI, an AI security solutions provider, for an undisclosed price.
+Also worth noting: Palo Alto’s announced in April that it would acquire privately held Protect AI, an AI security solutions provider, for an undisclosed price.

 “Protect AI’s focus on governance fits in with what Palo Alto Networks already does around AI access, runtime, inline and posture management,” says Truist Managing Director Joel P. Fishbein Jr., who rates PANW at Buy.